By David Provost for CoinWeek …..

 The Nestle Company, an official sponsor of the Foundation’s restoration work, pledged a minimum direct donation of $5 million to the effort.
 It also engaged in additional fundraising by committing to donate a portion of the purchase price of selected products to the Foundation.
 One such product was a solid milk chocolate Statue of Liberty figure.
 It also had struck a 1-7/16” brass medal that was distributed in exchange for supporting the restoration.
 The medal features a head-and-shoulder view of the Statue on its obverse and a commemorative inscription on its reverse.
 Today, the Nestle medal is readily available in the marketplace for just a few dollars.

 The Stroh Brewery Company was one of the corporate sponsors of the restoration effort, pledging a total of $3 million.
-It met its pledge amount via a combination of direct donation and sponsored fundraising events.
-One such event was its October 1985 “Run for Liberty II” 8K race which was held in 127 cities across America.
+It met its pledge amount via a combination of direct donations and sponsored fundraising events.
+One such event was its October 1985 “Run for Liberty II” 8K race, held in 127 cities across America.
 The net proceeds from the entrance fees for the race were donated to the Foundation.
-As a “Thank you” gift for participating, the SoL-EI Foundation and Stroh gave those paying the entrance fee a commemorative souvenir medal.
+As a “Thank You” gift for participating, the SoL-EI Foundation and Stroh gave those paying the entrance fee a commemorative souvenir medal.
 It featured the same obverse design as the Sears medal, with a “Run for Liberty” commemorative inscription on the reverse.

 Bowers, Q. David.
 Commemorative Coins of the United States: A Complete Encyclopedia.
 Wolfeboro, NH: Bowers and Merena Galleries, Inc. 1991: 659.